Agrosis/jcg/README.md

 Usage
 -----

-First, specify the models for which you want to generate a `JsReader` or `JsWriter`:
+First, specify the models for which you want to generate a `JsReader` or `JsWriter` by extending the `GenReader` or `GenWriter` trait:

 ```scala
 import com.plasmaconduit.json.codegen.traits.{GenReader, GenWriter}